jaisheng-ong/jaisheng-ong-portfolio/README.md

-# Ong Jai Sheng — Personal Portfolio
+# Ong Jai Sheng — Portfolio

 A personal portfolio website showcasing my education, work experience, projects, and technical skills as a Computer Science student at the University of Cincinnati.